blockchainsllc/in3/src/bindings/java/README.md

 ### Android

-In order to use incubed in android simply follow these steps:
+In order to use in3 in android simply follow these steps:

 Step 1: Create a top-level CMakeLists.txt in android project inside app folder and link this to gradle.
 Follow the steps using this [guide](https://developer.android.com/studio/projects/gradle-external-native-builds) on howto link.